mwelwankuta/merlee.js/README.md

 });
 ```

-Real world projects often have different routes in different directories because of this merlee.js has an inbuilt routing system. to use the merlee.js router
+Real world projects often have different routes in different directories, because of this merlee.js has an inbuilt routing system.

-- create a new javascript file that has a function that returns an objects of objects that have router configuration.
+To use the merlee.js router, create a new javascript file that has a function that returns embedded objects that have router configuration.
 For example

 ```js
 // routes.js